con-dog/con-dog/README.md

 ## 🔭 I’m currently working on sillynium and blooper. ##
 🤡
 sillynium comes in 3 flavours:
-  - sillynium_lite is an open source version that automates the creation of Selenium Scripts via drawing on a *screenshot* of webpage elements
+  - sillynium_lite (open source) automates the creation of Selenium Scripts via drawing on a *screenshot* of webpage elements
   - sillynium automates the creation of Selenium Scripts via drawing on webpage elements
   - sillynium pro automates the creation of Selenium Scripts by combining computer vision with webpages